 The cloud is redefining the way small businesses do business.
 To learn more about why your business should use the cloud, check out this slideshow from Maryland Computer Service.

-- COST SAVINGS The high price of hardware may be out of reach for many small businesses.
+- COST SAVINGS The high hardware price may be out of reach for many small businesses.
 With on-site technology, including software, servers, and computers, equipment is traditionally purchased, installed, managed, and maintained by IT personnel.
 In addition to the strain on IT resources, valuable office space, high energy costs, and replacement fees add even more to capital expenditure costs.
-By migrating part, or all of your business functions to the cloud, you can expect significant cost savings, essentially transferring those capital expenditures to your cloud services provider.
+By migrating part, or all of your business functions to the cloud, you can expect significant cost savings, transferring those capital expenditures to your cloud services provider.

 - REDUCED CARBON FOOTPRINT Cloud computing is an eco-friendly solution, where shared data centers utilize fewer machines to achieve the same capacity as larger in-house infrastructures.
 This leads to a reduction in energy usage, greater equipment efficiency, and consolidated climate control costs.

-- ACCESSIBLE Providing your teams the ability to access, edit and share information anytime, anywhere, significantly enhances collaboration capabilities, with real-time updates and increased visibility.
+- ACCESSIBLE Providing your teams the ability to access, edit and share information anytime, anywhere significantly enhances collaboration capabilities with real-time updates and increased visibility.